 - Emotional distress

 Generally speaking, you only have two years to file a claim for damages for a brain injury.
-This is why it is critical that you seek legal counsel as soon as possible after your injury, so that we can begin the process of recovering the compensation you need.
+This is why it is critical that you seek legal counsel as soon as possible after your injury so that we can begin the process of recovering the compensation you need.
 The time limit may be shorter in some cases – so do not wait.

 Contact your Los Angeles TBI lawyers today

-The Los Angeles brain injury attorneys at McNicholas & McNicholas, LLP are sympathetic to the stress that these injuries cause, and they have the resources required to ensure you receive the quality results that you deserve and the financial compensation for the cost of medical care.
+The Los Angeles brain injury attorneys at McNicholas & McNicholas, LLP are sympathetic to the stress that TBI injuries cause.
+We have the resources required to ensure you receive the quality results that you deserve and the financial compensation for the cost of medical care.
 It’s important to act quickly when you or a loved one has been injured.
-Contact us today to discuss your claim and start the path to recovery, or call 310.474.1582.
+Contact us or call us today to discuss your claim and start the path to recovery.